sparky2708/Setup-CrashPlan-On-Raspberry-PI/README.md

 To Run:
 - Download the entire archive and unzip to a directory
-- Run using: `sudo crashplan-setup.sh`
+- In the directory where you extracted run: `sudo crashplan-setup.sh`